TUDelft-books/Finite-Elements-in-CEG/book/solid_nonlinear/linearization.md

 \delta\ba\T\underbrace{\displaystyle\int_\Omega \bB\T\bsig\dOmega}_{\bff_\mrm{int}} = \delta\ba\T\underbrace{\left( \displaystyle\int_\Omega \bN\T\bb\dOmega +\displaystyle\int_{\Gamma_N}\bN\T\bt\dGamma \right)}_{\bff_\mrm{ext}}
 $$(sn-l-discreteform1)

-We see terms being multiplied by displacements in both sides of the equation above.
+We see terms being multiplied by displacements on both sides of the equation above.
 From the definition of work, these terms must represent **forces**, one representing **internal** forces and the other **external** forces.
 After elimination of $\delta\ba$ we therefore have the following system of equations:

 $$
 \bff_\mrm{int}\left(\ba\right) = \bff_\mrm{ext}